viadee/bpmn.ai/README.md

 * SparkImporterKafkaImportApplication
 * SparkImporterKafkaDataProcessingApplication

 Each of these applications serves a different purpose.

+Examples of the applications can be found in the folder [Tutorial](Tutorial).

 ### Data pipeline